jmrl23/Collection/README.md

 You may clone the whole collection using the `git clone https://github.com/JmrL23/Collection --recursive` command or just its submodules.

-To populate only the selected submodules/ projects, after cloning (without he --recursive flag) this repository; run the command `git submodule init <...selected_submodule(s)>`.
+To populate only the selected submodules/ projects, after cloning (without the --recursive flag) this repository; run the command `git submodule init <...selected_submodule(s)>`.